Load and manage data

 If your data already exists in another database with the schema you want to use in ThoughtSpot, you can pull the schema and data in using the ODBC or JDBC driver.

-Use ThoughtSpot Connections to read directly from the external databases.
+Use the ThoughtSpot Embrace to read directly from the external databases.

-This method provides a quick and easy way to complete one-time data loads when you have small files, under 50MB.
-Users can upload their own data and explore it quickly.
+Easy way to do a one-time data load of a small file (under 50MB).End users can upload their own data and explore it quickly.

 Use TQL and tsload to load data directly into the back end database that ThoughtSpot uses.

-You can connect to ThoughtSpot using third party tools like SSIS.
-Here, you don’t need to define a schema to accept the data load.
+Make use of an established ETL process and tool(s).Connect to ThoughtSpot using third party tools like SSIS.
+You don’t need to define a schema to accept the data load.

-Use secondary disks or your NAS bucket for dataloads.
+Use secondary disks or your NAS or a bucket for dataloads.
 Do NOT use the primary disk, at locations such as